-NEA OIG will complete two mandatory reviews during the next reporting period that will assess NEA's financial oversight and information security.
+We will complete three mandatory reviews during the next reporting period that will assess NEA's management of financial assets and reporting, information security and government credit cards.

-FY 2014 Audit of the NEA Financial Statements
+FY 2015 Audit of the NEA Financial Statements

 A financial statement audit is required annually under the Accountability of Tax Dollars Act of 2002.
 We contract with an independent public accountant to perform this work.
-NEA OIG provides oversight on the contract.
-The purpose of the audit is to express an opinion on the financial statements of NEA for the fiscal year ending September 30, 2014.
+We provide oversight on the contract.
+The purpose of the audit is to express an opinion on the financial statements of NEA for the fiscal year ending September 30, 2015.
 The audit will also test the internal controls over financial reporting and assess compliance with selected laws and regulations.
-The audit report will be issued by the November 17, 2014 deadline.

-FY 2014 Evaluation of NEA's Compliance with the Federal Information Security Act of 2002
+FY 2015 Evaluation of NEA's Compliance with the Federal Information Security Act of 2002

 The Federal Information Security Act of 2002 (FISMA) requires an annual evaluation of each agency's information security program and practices to determine their effectiveness.
-The evaluation is performed by the OIG or by an independent external auditor.
+The evaluation is performed by the OIG and/ or by an independent external auditor.

-To assist in conducting this review, we have a Memorandum of Understanding with USITC OIG, to provide technical assistance on a reimbursement basis.
 The review includes evaluating the adequacy of NEA's information security program and practices for its major systems.
-The report will be submitted in Cyberscope by the November 14, 2014 deadline.
+The report will be submitted in Cyberscope.